Our Vision

 Individual Mobility and Community Wealth Building

-The Law School Access Program (A2LS) is an innovative pipeline program for first-generation, low-income, and under-represented minority students from New Haven and Connecticut who wish to pursue a legal career.
-We just welcomed our third cohort of fellows.
-Our next application cycle will begin in April 2023.
+The Law School Access Program (A2LS) is an innovative law school pipeline program for first-generation, low-income, and underrepresented minority students from New Haven and Connecticut.
+Applications for our fourth cohort are now closed.

 New Visions for Public Safety/Community Well-Being